 Aspect's commitment is to the best possible autism-specific practice that gives people on the spectrum the best possible outcomes.
 We have a single approach across all our services - the Aspect Comprehensive Approach.
 It is based on our ongoing research into autism practice that works and has at its heart the effective working relationship between the person on the spectrum and the staff member.

-It has been a privilege to serve Aspect and the autism community for the last two decade and to work with such a dedicated Board and a wonderful team.
+It has been a privilege to serve Aspect and the autism community for the last two decades and to work with such a dedicated Board and a wonderful team.
 I have greatly valued the commitment by Aspect's many supporters and rich network of connections with colleagues from many organisations across Australia and internationally.

-It has been inspiring to have been part of the organisation during such a period of growth both in service provision and, eve more importantly, in the much deeper understanding of autism so that the strengths, interests, and aspirations of the people on the autism spectrum can flourish.
+It has been inspiring to have been part of the organisation during such a period of growth both in service provision and, even more importantly, in the much deeper understanding of autism so that the strengths, interests, and aspirations of the people on the autism spectrum can flourish.

-Although I will be stepping down from my role, my plan in the future is to work with organisations in the areas of governance, strategy and disk as well as mentoring senior executives.
+Although I will be stepping down from my role, my plan in the future is to work with organisations in the areas of governance, strategy and risk as well as mentoring senior executives.
 In the meantime I am looking forward to my remaining period at Aspect.